mugenmelon/mugenmelon.github.io/_posts/1970-01-01-misunderstanding-state-machines.md

 The turnstile unlocks as soon as the fee is paid and locks again once the passenger has passed through it.
 Do you see a problem?

 The entire FSM can be reduced to a single boolean variable `locked = true|false`.
 We are no better served implementing an FSM for this than to simply set and query the `locked` variable in the appropriate functions in the turnstile's program.
 And it is highly unlikely that the number of state-labels or transitions will ever increase.

-But *when* should we use an FSM?
+Which leaves us with the question: "So when *do* we use an FSM?".

 ### Reduce

 I mentioned that the FSM can be "reduced to a single boolean variable" which is actually a critically important detail.
-A reduction in one direction (FSM --> boolean) logically means an expansion in the other (boolean --> FSM).
-But is that *always* the case?
-Are FSMs cursed to be a bloated pattern?
+A reduction in one direction logically means an expansion in the other.
+Are FSMs just cursed to be a bloated pattern?
+Do they always expand the complexity of our projects rather than reduce it?
 What exactly determines whether something is a *reduction* vs. an *expansion*?

 The answer is *cardinality*.
 The *amount* of something.
-The "something" is up to you to decide: complexity/simplicity, time effort to implement/maintain, flexibility/rigidity, likelihood to change, ease of debugging etc. Moving from greater to smaller cardinality is called reduction.
-Moving from smaller to greater cardinality is called expansion.
-A simple boolean variable is easier to implement, maintain and change than an equivalent FSM.
-So ideally we want to avoid using FSMs whenever it means an expansion in cardinality and use FSMs whenever it means a reduction in cardinality.
+Most of the time that something is complexity.
+A simple boolean variable is less effort, less maintenance and more flexible than an equivalent FSM.
+So ideally we want to use FSMs whenever it means a reduction in complexity.

 That's a lot of words just to say: "Use FSMs whenever it's worth it".